 Often other people will be able to identify what gifts you have in a way you mightn’t be able to see yourself.
 Go to wise people who know you well and ask them what they think your gifts are.

-The Bible says that spiritual gifts are given to every believer by God to love one another and strengthen others in their faith (Romans 1:11,12).
+The Bible says that spiritual gifts are given to every believer by God to love one another and strengthen others in their faith (Romans 1:11, 12).
 If you don’t yet know God, then exploring your gifts might open up a world of possibilities to you.
-But irrespective of where you are on your journey, every single one of us has gifts that we can use for the betterment of the world.
+But irrespective of where you are on your journey, every single one of you has a gift that you can use for the betterment of the world.
 I hope you don’t let your gifts go to waste like the billions of dollars from unused gift cards, but that you use them to serve, strengthen and care for others.
 After all, we all want to live in a world where love abounds.